WeiJun428/text-summarizer/README.md

 For example:

-Input paragraphs:
+Input paragraphs (2016 characters):
-In an attempt to build an AI-ready workforce, Microsoft announced Intelligent Cloud Hub which has been launched to empower the next generation of students with AI-ready skills.
-Envisioned as a three-year collaborative program, Intelligent Cloud Hub will support around 100 institutions with AI infrastructure, course content and curriculum, developer support, development tools and give students access to cloud and AI services.
-As part of the program, the Redmond giant which wants to expand its reach and is planning to build a strong developer ecosystem in India with the program will set up the core AI infrastructure and IoT Hub for the selected campuses.
-The company will provide AI development tools and Azure AI services such as Microsoft Cognitive Services, Bot Services and Azure Machine Learning.According to Manish Prakash, Country General Manager-PS, Health and Education, Microsoft India, said, "With AI being the defining technology of our time, it is transforming lives and industry and the jobs of tomorrow will require a different skillset.
-This will require more collaborations and training and working with AI.
-That’s why it has become more critical than ever for educational institutions to integrate new cloud and AI technologies.
-The program is an attempt to ramp up the institutional set-up and build capabilities among the educators to educate the workforce of tomorrow."
-The program aims to build up the cognitive skills and in-depth understanding of developing intelligent cloud connected solutions for applications across industry.
-Earlier in April this year, the company announced Microsoft Professional Program In AI as a learning track open to the public.
-The program was developed to provide job ready skills to programmers who wanted to hone their skills in AI and data science with a series of online courses which featured hands-on labs and expert instructors as well.
-This program also included developer-focused AI school that provided a bunch of assets to help build AI skills.

-Output:
+> In an attempt to build an AI-ready workforce, Microsoft announced Intelligent Cloud Hub which has been launched to empower the next generation of students with AI-ready skills...

+Output (650 characters):

-Envisioned as a three-year collaborative program, Intelligent Cloud Hub will support around 100 institutions with AI infrastructure, course content and curriculum, developer support, development tools and give students access to cloud and AI services.
+> Envisioned as a three-year collaborative program, Intelligent Cloud Hub will support around 100 institutions with AI infrastructure, course content and curriculum, developer support, development tools and give students access to cloud and AI services.
 The company will provide AI development tools and Azure AI services such as Microsoft Cognitive Services, Bot Services and Azure Machine Learning.
-According to Manish Prakash, Country General Manager-PS, Health and Education, Microsoft India, said, "With AI being the defining technology of our time, it is transforming lives and industry and the jobs of tomorrow will require a different skillset
+According to Manish Prakash, Country General Manager-PS, Health and Education, Microsoft India, said, "With AI being the defining technology of our time, it is transforming lives and industry and the jobs of tomorrow will require a different skillset.

 However, the limitation of extractive summarization makes it hard to condense an article into a short news headline.
+Also, since it is an unsupervised learning algorithm, meaning that it does not use any labeled data or external knowledge to generate summaries.
+Instead, it relies on the structure of the text itself to identify important sentences and then produces a summary based on these sentences.

+One of the main limitations of TextRank is that it does not take into account the overall context or meaning of the text when generating summaries.
+This can lead to summaries that are incomplete or inaccurate, and do not accurately represent the original content.
+Additionally, TextRank is not able to incorporate any additional information or background knowledge that may be relevant to the text, which can further limit its ability to produce high-quality summaries.

 It is more useful to create a shorter paragraph that summarize a long article.

 Hence, I start to build an encoder-decoder model in Pytorch.